-- Ocean Motion Wave Pool is a 500,000-gallon pool that enerates three foot waves every ten minutes.
-These waves contain cool clear water without any creatures that may lurk in the ocean.
+- Ocean Motion Wave Pool is a 500,000-gallon pool that generates three foot waves every ten minutes.
+These waves contain cool, clear water without any creatures that may lurk in the ocean.

 - White Knuckle River is a 660-foot long twisting, winding inner tube ride that features tubes large enough for the entire family to twist, turn and splash down into a watery finale.

 - Tree Top Drop is actually two slides coming off of a 65-foot tall platform.
 One slide is a dark tube that drops onto a free fall slide that sends sliders down a rapid drop slide.
 The other choice is the Tree Top Drop enclosed twisting tube slide.

 - The Pirate’s Plunge Racing Slide is actually dueling slides side by side from a 60-foot tall tower.
 Riders can challenge their own nerves or other riders.

 - The Raging Rapids is over 300 feet of white water inner tube rafting.
-“The Rapids,” they are affectionately known by so many guests, gives riders one of the best white water tubing slides you’ll find anywhere.
-The 50-foot splash down is a breath-taking finale
+“The Rapids,” as they are affectionately known by so many guests, gives riders one of the best white water tubing slides you’ll find anywhere.
+The 50-foot splash down is a breath-taking finale.

 - The Zoom Flume is the oldest attraction at Shipwreck Island.
 Three flumes curve in, out and around a huge hill, and finally come together in a big splash pool.

 - The Great Shipwreck is a replica of a 17th century sailing ship.
-Guests swing out from the ship on a cable and drop into a beautiful lagoon pool.
+Guests zipline off the ship and drop into a beautiful lagoon pool.

 - The Lazy River is over 2,000 feet of a slow moving meandering river that provides the park’s most relaxing aquatic encounter.